Damkols/greenlight/readme.md

 - Pass updated movie record to Update method
 - Write updated movie record in a JSON response
 - Delete movie handler function
+- Return record not found error if Movie ID is less than 1